dreamengine/DEStoreKitManager/README.md

 `DEStoreKitManager` is an MIT-licensed library that streamlines iOS In-App Purchases.
 It automatically takes care of the IAP boilerplate for you so you can concentrate on shipping and on making better products.

+`DEStoreKitManager` is designed to be as flexible and lightweight to use as possible.
+For each product fetch or purchase, you can have a different delegate, and each delegate will be notified only about the fetch/purchase it initiated.
+You can have multiple delegates simultaneously doing any number of fetches and/or purchases without worry of sorting out which delegate is responsible for what.

 ## Product Fetching